 Know Your Golden Retriever’s “Schedule!”

-Remember that a puppy will need to use the restroom after they wake up in the morning, after naps, after playing hard and after eating.
-During the day, a 12-week old puppy (Puppy Academy) usually will not hold their restroom for longer than 1-2 hours a day.
-A 16-week old pup (Canine College) can do around 2-3 hours and a 6-month-old (Doggy Doctorate) can hold it around 3-4 hours a day.
-If you keep a consistent schedule with feeding and pottying them, they will be much faster at mastering potty training at your home.
-We personally have been feeding them first thing in the morning around 8 am and again around 2-3 pm.
-We feed them 1 ½ cups of food at each sitting.
-If they are having problems with constant urination then perhaps it would help to monitor their water intake.
-Some Golden Retrievers love water….I mean LOVE water.
-I had a puppy that drank and drank and drank all day long.
-You can just imagine how many times we had to potty that dog!
-It seemed ever 30-60 minutes I had to let them out for potty!
+Remember that a puppy will need to use the restroom after it wakes up, after naps, after playing hard, and after eating.
+During the day, a 12-week-old puppy (Puppy Academy) usually will not hold it for longer than 1-2 hours at a time.
+A 16-week-old pup (Canine College) can hold it for around 2-3 hours, and a 6-month-old (Doggy Doctorate) can hold it for around 3-4 hours.
+If you keep a consistent schedule with feeding and pottying it, it will be much faster at mastering potty training at your home.

 In the Beginning…

 The beginning phase, just after arriving home, is crucial.
 Make sure you teach it where to potty.
 Take it to the exact same spot to potty every time.
 Take your Golden out the exact same door every time.
 Use the same keyword when pottying your puppy (like “Let’s Go” or “Potty”).
 Treat your pup when it potties where it is supposed to.
 Buy some pine shavings and sprinkle them around where you want your pup to use the restroom.